 Would your kids enjoy crawling, squeezing, and sliding through castles of ice?
 Can you envision your little ones channeling Elsa from Frozen and singing “Let it Go?”
 If so, Ice Castles is for you.

-Ice Castles has six locations across North America:
+Ice Castles has four locations in America:

 - Midway, UT